earchibong/devops_projects/kubenetes_05.md

 #### Visiting the application from the browser

-- navigagte to the application with the url `tooling.artifactory.<your domain>`...it should load up the artifactory application.
+- navigagte to the application with the url `https://tooling.artifactory.<your domain>`...it should load up the artifactory application.

 <br>